nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 - Best Header Chain: a chain with the most PoW and consisted only of blocks in the status of Connected, Downloaded or Accepted.
 Please refer to block status part for more details.
 - Tip: the latest block of a chain and Tip can be used to determine a specific chain.
 - Best Chain Tip: the tip of Best Chain.
+- Chain: a list of blocks starting with genesis block and consisted of successive blocks.

 ## Abstract